 Card fraud losses are a huge problem.
 The Nilson Report, a publication covering global payment systems, reported recently that global card fraud losses equaled $22.8 billion in 2016, an increase of 4.4 percent over 2015.
 That amount does not include costs incurred by retailers, card issuers, and acquirers for their operations and chargeback management.

 Consumers are unfortunately familiar with the risky retail fraud landscape.
-Identity theft, which is a type of fraud that often leads to unauthorized card transactions, was at its peak over the past six years in 2016, with 15.4 million victims (as reported by Javelin Strategy & Research).
+Identity theft, which is a type of fraud that often leads to unauthorized card transactions, reached a record high in 2017, with 16.7 million victims (as reported by Javelin Strategy & Research), more than 1.3 million more victims than the previous year.

 According to 2016 data released by ACI Worldwide and financial industry consultant Aite Group, nearly 1 in 3 consumers globally have been victimized by card fraud in the past five years.
 The benchmark survey also reported that 14 of the 17 countries surveyed experienced an increase in card fraud between 2014 and 2016.